Conference

 About the event

 OD in the NHS 2026 is a free, in-person conference for anyone working in organisation development (OD) or related roles across the NHS.
-Hosted in central London on 7 May, the event will create space for forward-thinking conversations and collaborative learning focused on shaping the future of OD in the NHS at a time of great change across the service.
+Hosted in central London on 7 May, the event created space for forward-thinking conversations and collaborative learning focused on shaping the future of OD in the NHS at a time of great change across the service.

 • Presence, awareness and human connection in OD work and beyond